Chromatic splitting for the $K(2)$-local sphere at $p=2$: Preliminaries

 If $F = \GG_n$ itself this spectral sequence is the $K(n)$-local Adams-Novikov Spectral Sequence for $L_{K(n)}S^0$ and, if $F$ is finite, this spectral sequence is the homotopy fixed point spectral sequence for the action of $F$ on $E$.
 The Devinatz-Hopkins construction is natural in $F$ and, in particular, if $F_1 \subseteq F_2$ are two closed subgroups, we have a commutative diagram of spectral sequences

 where the vertical arrows are the natural maps induced by the inclusion of $F_1$ into $F_2$.

 Again, some caution is needed here, as the Devinatz-Hopkins paper works only with the Lubin-Tate theory defined for the Honda formal group.
 However, a close reading of \cite{DH} shows that they need not have been so specific.
-They use only the Hopkins-Miller theorem, which states that the space of $E_\infty$-self maps of $E(k,\Gamma_n)$ is homotopically discrete, as well as the isomorphism of \eqref{eq:EhomofE}.
-The Hopkins-Miller theorem holds for any Lubin-Tate spectrum $E(k,\Gamma)$ where $k \subseteq \overline{\FF}_p$ and $\Gamma$ is of finite height.
-In addition, \eqref{eq:EhomofE} holds for the formal group of \fullref{sec:ellback}.
-This caution will come up again below, but we won't repeat this comment. \end{rem}
+They use only the Goerss-Hopkins-Miller theorem \cite{gh_modulien}, which states that the space of $E_\infty$-self maps of $E(k,\Gamma_n)$ is homotopically discrete, as well as the isomorphism of \eqref{eq:EhomofE}.
+The Goerss-Hopkins-Miller theorem holds for any Lubin-Tate spectrum $E(k,\Gamma)$ where $k \subseteq \overline{\FF}_p$ and $\Gamma$ is of finite height.
+In addition, \eqref{eq:EhomofE} holds for the formal group of \Cref{sec:ellback}.
+This caution will come up again below, but we won't repeat this comment.